bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/6-visgraph/P6-VisGraph.md

 - Note that the edges of the polygons must be included in the visibility graph.

-- Don't forget to add a vertex for the start/end positions, and edges to all visible vertices of the polygons.
+- Don't forget to add a vertex for the start/end positions and edges from start/end to all visible vertices of the polygons.

 4. Allow the user to click on the start and end position of the